-More and more we have to go back to grass roots marketing as it is rooted in the community and it is based on social interaction, the power of the old school handshake, face to face time and showing that you care and are willing to share, give without “waiting” for anything in return.
+We have to go back to grassroots marketing as it is rooted in the community based on social interaction, the power of the old-school handshake, and face-to-face time.
+And showing that you care and are willing to share, give without “waiting” for anything in return.

-I wanted to be a super-hero when I was wee young’n (still do!) and this is one of the best ways to become a hero in your local community while also exposing your business for having the right values and the best training in your area.
+I wanted to be a superhero when I was young (I still do!), and this is one of the best ways to become a hero in your local community while also exposing your business to having the correct values and the best training in your area.

-Oh, did I mention this generates hundreds (yes, hundreds) of leads a year.
-A boot camp we ran weeks ago had 130+ people in one class, of which 70 were completely new leads.
+Oh, did I mention this generates hundreds (yes, hundreds) of leads a year?
+A boot camp we ran weeks ago had 130+ people in one class, of which 70 were new leads.
 That’s in 45 minutes.
 Think about that.

 - Set a date when you will be doing the event and give yourself 2-3 weeks to promote it

 - Make sure everyone is excited about the workout and create a special one.

 - Have a DJ present that will give it the event and party feel.
 This creates insane energy!

 - JV with local businesses to be at the event to promote their businesses while giving away free products (we’ve had a local supplement store, shoe store, Vitamin Water, Muscle Milk, etc.)

 - Tell the story of why you are doing it and for whom.
 Stories and emotions make people react much better than just telling them to come and participate.

 - Make it a “can’t miss the event” and promote it through Facebook, Twitter, Newsletter, Blog, after every boot camp, flyers, and banners in the gym.
 Promote through word of mouth and the JV partners that will be attending and supporting (who is evil enough not to support a charity cause?!
 I’ll make people feel bad about it!)